 How to password-protect a PDF with Adobe Acrobat.

 Follow these steps to learn how to protect a PDF with Adobe Acrobat:

 - Launch Acrobat.

 - Locate your PDF and set your protection settings.

 You can secure your PDF in several ways.
 The Restrict Editing option lets you put document editing behind a password.
 Anyone can open and view the file, but they need to know the password to make any further edits to the PDF.

-With the Encrypt option, you can secure the entire document with either a certificate or password.
+With the Encrypt option, you can secure the entire document with either a certificate or a password.
 That means no one without the proper credentials will be able to open the PDF.
-You can also erase potential identifying invisible data from the document with the Remove Hidden Information option.
+You can also erase potentially identifying invisible data from the document with the Remove Hidden Information option.

 Once you’ve secured your document, save it as a new file and share it.

 How to secure a PDF file using Word.